Bookrage001/osc/resources/docs/docs/widgets-reference.md

 | <h4 id="strip_widgets">widgets<a class="headerlink" href="#strip_widgets" title="Permanent link">#</a></h4> | `array` | <code>[]</code> | Each element of the array must be a widget object<br/>- By default, children widgets that don't have an explicit `width`/`height` set will be shrinked to respect the sizes specified by others<br/>- Adding `flex:1;` to a children's `css` will give it the ability the fill the remaining space<br/>- Multiple children can have a `flex:x;` css property (`x` will ponderate their expansion) |

 ### modal

+A toggle button that opens a popup panel.

 | property | type |default | description |
 | --- | --- | --- | --- |